Jxyme/streamdeck-threexp/README.md

 #### Display the Current Map

-The map currently playing will display on the Stream Deck key of your choice, simply drag the plugin onto the deck.
+The map currently playing will display on the Stream Deck key of your choice, simply drag and drop the plugin onto the deck.

 #### Display the Current Map & Player Count

-When this display setting is enabled, you'll be able to cycle through the currnet map, and the player count.
+When this display setting is enabled, the current map, and the player count will cycle on the key.

 #### Launch *any* Application

-Locate a file, folder and/or executable when the key is pressed. (this doesn't necessarily need to be **iw3mp.exe**)
+Open a file, folder and/or executable when the key is pressed. (this doesn't necessarily need to be **iw3mp.exe**)

 #### Launch *any* Application (with Arguments)